G-Siu/Personal-Projects/J's DnD Seshes/README.md

 ### Session 7
 <div style="text-align: justify">
-    The party prepares to set out for Klegas.
+The Cross Swords prepares to set out for Klegas.
 All four head to Jinx & Trinkets Magic Shop where they encounter Kribi who is aware of the mission set by Runara and Soros.
 He gives Lia an everburning torch and Renfri a fireball scroll.
 He agrees to look out for any protective armour and if he finds some he will deliver it on to Klegas.
 Renfri and Jessy then head to the Raven's Tower Library where they encounter Corrin, an elderly halfing and friend of Inara.
 Hearing that they are en route to rescue Inara, he gives them a book of necromancy and the undead.
 Jessy buys a book on monsters of the plains and Renfri borrows a book about the Elven families in the Kingdom of Elgarest.
 Renfri also borrows a book on Deep Speech in an attempt to learn it and decipher the spellbook which Corrin reveals to be Vespera Shadowmire's spellbook.

 Lia and Pip head to Tintagel Weapon Shop and ask Merlin for some upgrades.
 He reinforces Lia's scimitar, gives Pip 30 lighting darts and banes Pip's dagger against the undead.
 Renfri and Jessy arrive and have their daggers baned against the undead too.
 Before leaving, Renfri finds Baku and sells him 5 tomes that she stole from Corrin's library.

 The party leave Mythrandir and set off on the long journey to Klegas.
 During the journey, Renfri reads the Deep Speech book and gains some insight into the language.
 Pip and Jessy read the book of the undead and become very familiar with the creatures in it.
 They also read a couple of pages on the monsters of the plains.
 The first night passes with no issue.
 On the second night, the party discover that their things have been rummaged through.
 Nothing has been taken, but items have been moved.

 On the third day, the party are attacked by a group of goblins on wargs.
 The party put up a good fight with Lia and Renfri managing to take some out, scaring off the remaining rider and warg.
 Pip gets knocked unconscious but is revived by Jessy.
 Pip then speaks to the remaining warg and encourages it to flee.
 The party continue on and encounter no more monsters.
 On the fifth night, they hear elves singing in the woods.
-They are mourning the 20 year anniversary of the death of King Eladithas who has been succeeded by his son King Sylmenor.
+They are mourning the 20-year anniversary of the death of King Eladithas who has been succeeded by his son King Sylmenor.
 The next day, the party follow Renfri to a secluded part of the forest edge where they follow a river to the small village of Nowhere.
 </div>

 ### Session 7.5 - The Dancing Horse Mini-Chapter.